AdeelTariq/First-Person-Horror-Template/addons/interaction_system/README.md

 An InteractionController will usually be attached to the player but can also be attached to NPCs to let them do stuff.
 I have included examples of two InteractionControllers, one for 2D and other for 3D.

-Each interactable must have exacly one InteractionContainer.
+Each interactable must have exacly one InteractionContainer, as a child of the Node detectable by the InteractionController.
+For example, a collidable 3D node for a RayCast3D.
 From here the editor will show you what to do via warnings in the node tree.

 An InteractionContainer can have a mix of multiple Interactions or InteractionContexts.